Chaitanyarai899/Symphony-WebandML/README.md

 # Symphony - END to END Data Science and Machine Learning Project
-Symphony is a full-stack Data Science project which utilises Machine Learining, API Integration, frontend and Backend development to create an interractive Webapp for songs and playlist recommendations.
+Symphony is a full-stack Data Science project which utilizes Machine Learining, API Integration, frontend and Backend development to create an interactive Webapp for songs and playlist recommendations.
 Additionaly, a Tableau dashboard is embedded in the webapp is dockerised and a CI/CD pipeline has been setup as well.
 The Webapp is deployed on Amazon Web
 Services at the following link: http://symmphonyai.s3-website.ap-south-1.amazonaws.com